 “I ne loved nevere by no discrecioun, I never loved in moderation, But evere folwede myn appetit, But always followed my appetite” (622-623)

 At any rate, regarding the Wife of Bath’s two “bad” husbands: her fourth husband had a mistress, but she still remembers her romance fondly with this young man.
 She catches herself in a moment of nostalgia, and then recalls her many infidelities, but her fourth husband died while she was on pilgrimage to Jerusalem.
 Her fifth husband (named “Jankyn”) was a poor scholar.
 He was the only one of her husbands she wed out of love, however he was a violent man and in fact he may have killed her fourth husband (the question is left unanswered).
 Once married, Alysoun and Jankyn tormented one another.
 He read aloud stories of troublesome women (Eve, Delilah, Clytemnestra) to badger his wife.
-They fought violently with one another, until finding ultimately finding a political truce –the truce is that Jankyn shared his estate with his wife, and the Wife of Bath treated him kindly.
-Thus, the Wife of Bath concludes her personal history.
+Stories can be weaponized to affect people.
+The couple fought violently with one another, until finding ultimately finding a political truce –the truce is that Jankyn shares his estate with his wife, and the Wife of Bath treats him kindly.
+Thus, the Wife of Bath concludes her personal history before telling a tale.

 At any rate, the Wife of Bath continues her tale: the man returns to King Arthur’s country, dismayed at not finding his answer, when suddenly he comes upon a group of twenty-four women dancing in the forest.
 As he approaches, they disappear and an old hag now sits in their stead.
 She offers to teach the man any skill if he will only swear an oath in return.
 So he asks her to teach him what women desire most of all, and, upon learning the secret, he returns to King Arthur’s castle.
 The thing women desire most of all is sovereignty and mastery over their husbands.
 When this answer meets approval the old hag demands the knight marry her as recompense.
 He is distraught because she is old and poor and lowborn, but he reluctantly marries her anyway.
 She offers him a choice to have her -old and haggard- but she will humbly support him all her life, or else have her as a young and attractive maiden but she will be unfaithful to him.
 The knight ultimately leaves the choice up to her, which pleases her so greatly that she gives him both: her youth and her fidelity.
 Thus they live in ‘perfect joy’ and the Wife of Bath closes by placing a curse on men who refuse to be governed by their wives.